pradana-pro/openwrt-wwan-keep-alive/README.md

    You dont need to use CRON anymore.

    Because of the changes the 2 minutes between the connection test are written in the script.
-If you want to change this you have to edit wwan-keep-alive.sh at line 45.
+If you want to change this you have to edit wwan-keep-alive.sh at line 42.

-   To prevent reboot loop, wwan-keep-alive.sh waits 3 minutes before reboot if connection fails 4 times.
+   To prevent reboot loop, wwan-keep-alive.sh waits 2 minutes before reboot if connection fails 4 times.

-   I changed the server for DNS-tests from 8.8.8.8 (Google) to 1.1.1.1 (Cloudflare) because of my personal preference.
+   I changed the server for DNS-tests to 8.8.8.8 (Google) because of my personal preference.

    The use of my initscript makes it necessary to place the scripts in /usr/wwan-keep-alive.